Ways to Stretch Your Holiday Budget

 And when planning gifts, visit the store’s website to see if any offers are advertised.
 Oftentimes, there are banners on the page that include codes for free shipping or discounts.
 It’s also worth looking into plug-ins and online coupon codes for the possibility of even greater savings.

 Instead of tangible gifts, giving experiences can make the holiday season that much sweeter.
-Whether that’s tickets to an event or spending money for an upcoming trip, making experiences possible can be more memorable gifts.
+Whether that’s tickets to a socially distant event or spending money for an upcoming trip, making experiences possible can be more memorable gifts.

 You may also find deals available if you buy in bulk, so getting a group of tickets to an outing can be a great way to knock out a few gifts in one fell swoop.

-While you’re determining what to get everyone on your list, remember there are ways to give gifts without simply going out and buying something.
+While you’re determining what to get everyone on your list, remember there are ways to give gifts without having to buy something premade.
 A scrapbook, handwritten letter or other display of memories is unique and worth hanging on to without a huge price tag.

 You can be creative with how you wrap gifts, too.
 Newspaper makes quirky wrapping paper, especially if you use the comics section or sports pages.
 And gift bags are great to repurpose since all you have to buy is tissue paper, which is available in bulk at a lot of discount stores.